AITestingOrg/documentation/standards/microservices-standards.md

 # Backing Service

-We are currently using one Backing service (the Edge service) which utilizes Zuul.
+We are currently using a Backing service known as the Edge service which utilizes Zuul.

 More documentation and standards on Zuul itself is found [here](https://github.com/Netflix/zuul).